robzr/jq-printf/README.md

 ## Debugging
 To debug, change your `printf` function call to `__printf`.
-The `.history` list of objects shows the state of parsing and formatting at each step.
+The `.history` list of objects will show the state of parsing and formatting at each pass.

 ## License
 `printf` is released under the MIT license.